NiamhOL/Project-2019/README.md

 ## Introduction

 The Iris flower data is a multivariate dataset introduced by biologist and statistician Ronald Fisher in 1936 in his paper *The use of multiple measurements in taxonomic problems."* It is an excellent example of linear discrimniant.
-This is based on the concept of searching for a  linear combination of variables that best seperates two classes.
+This is based on the concept of searching for a linear combination of variables that best seperates two classes.[1]

 ## About the Iris Dataset

 The dataset consists of fifty samples from three species of iris (*Iris setosa, Iris virginica* and *Iris versicolor*).

 ![iris species](https://cdn-images-1.medium.com/max/1600/1*2uGt_aWJoBjqF2qTzRc2JQ.jpeg)

 - The iris dataset contains the following data
   - 50 samples of the 3 different species of iris (150 samples in total)